Project-Kaleidoscope/charter/device-support-requirements.md

 ## Updater

-* All devices with a shipping build of LineageOS MUST support upgrades via the native LineageOS Updater application & the recovery documented on the Wiki for that device.
+* All devices with a shipping build of KaleidoscopeOS MUST support upgrades via the native KaleidoscopeOS Updater application & the recovery documented on the Wiki for that device.

 ## FRP